alexandrepro/PropertyMananger/README.md

-# Property Manager
+# Property Mananger

 This is a relevant knowledge demonstration on how to develop a web page using PHP 7, Laravel 5.7 and RESTful API.
 The system manages properties with interaction of Google Maps API to complement address information such as latitude and longitude providing or receiving new property information though RESTful API.
 If you do not know how it works, it is a good manner to analise and learn with this project.
-Have fun! :)
+Enjoy! :)

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites